Leyi-24/Geog485/Lab2/readme.md

 # Part Two: Supervised classification

-## Step1: Install Plugin Dzetsaka
+## Step1: Install Semi-Automatic Classification Plugin

-Plugins -> Python Console -> At the bottom of your screen type this and press enter:

-import pip
-pip.main(['install', 'scikit-learn'])
+Plugins -> Manage and install Plugins -> Search “Semi-Automatic Classification” -> Install

-## Step2: Train a model
+## Step2: Training Sites

-### Create a Point Geometry
+### Use SCP to train

 * **Option 1**: You can search the toolbox for a tool called random points in extent
    * 10 points minimum per class (so 50 points if you are going for 5 classes)